HiSPARC/publicdb/doc/data_access.rst

     >>> from numpy import genfromtxt

 Then define the url and place the start and end datetime in the query.
+To download weather data instead, replace 'events' by 'weather' in the url (and choose a station that has weather data, e.g. 3 or 501).

 .. note::